tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Koa – Hawaii's Prized Hardwood Tree

 The koa tree (Acacia koa) is one of the most iconic and valuable trees in Hawaii.
-Endemic to the islands, koa grows on volcanic slopes in both lowland and upland forests where it can reach heights of 80–100 feet.
-The wood is famous for its curly grain patterns, rich reddish-brown color, and shimmering figure, making it a premium choice for:
+Endemic to the islands, koa thrives on volcanic slopes where it can reach heights of 80–100 feet.
+Its wood is highly prized for its curly grain patterns, rich reddish-brown color, and shimmering figure.

 • Traditional Hawaiian outrigger canoes and surfboards